 Categories

 AI Temples: What Do They Look Like?

 Artificial intelligence has introduced the world to all kinds of novelties—including artistic designs of AI temples.
 The fad will pass, but the covenants made within temples won’t.
 That’s partly why a new book filled with images of AI temples also includes devotional essays.
-In this interview, author Jeffrey Thayne explains how the endowment revealed through Joseph Smith has application even in the imagination.
+In this interview, author Jeffrey Thayne explains how the temple endowment revealed through Joseph Smith has application even in the imagination.

+Categories